eadf/toxicblend.rs/README.md

 - [ ] Port the rest of the operations.
 - [ ] Lift the 'flatness' restriction, it should be enough with flat in any plane.
 - [ ] completely replace fnv
+- [ ] make the gRPC protocol much more efficient, support f32 and packed triangles